 “My official opinion is that using public restrooms has been an equally disgusting experience that makes my humanity feel way too exposed no matter where I’ve been,” says Maura, a Canadian in New York who has lived in Germany, Scotland, and Australia and traveled to several more countries. (“Except for Japan,” she tells FashionBeans.
 “The Japanese have done bathrooms right.”)

-But this is not the opinion of many others, who find the physical gaps in American stalls quite disconcerting.
+Many find the physical gaps in American stalls quite disconcerting.
 “I remember in Britain, complaining about American bathroom stalls was one of the top three things people would talk about,” says Maura.
 “Acceptable conversation topics in the UK: 1.
 The weather 2.
 American bathroom stalls 3.
 The weather.”

-One fun thing to do after reading comments from Europeans who remain absolutely undone over the American public bathroom design (You can literally count the people outside and people outside are like “ok, now he is wiping …”) is to follow them up with the clinical, didactic explanations from the American Restroom Association (which really exists):
+One fun thing to do after reading comments from Europeans who remain absolutely undone over the American public bathroom design (“You can literally count the people outside and people outside are like ‘ok, now he is wiping …’”) is to follow them up with the clinical, didactic explanations from the American Restroom Association (which really exists):

 “To prevent unnecessary queuing, anyone entering the restroom should be able to easily determine the state of occupancy of stalls.
 This can be done with doors that do not fully close when not in use or by other devices that signal occupancy.
 The doors of stalls often loose [sic] alignment over time.
 Doors should have sufficient clearance and locks latch length to function as the stall frame becomes misaligned.”

 Even in efficiency, though, America doesn’t stray far from its puritanical roots: “The latest version of the International Plumbing Code contains code that mandates partitions between urinals.
-If sufficiently high they also hinder person to person eye-contact that leads to nefarious activities.”
+If sufficiently high, they also hinder person to person eye-contact that leads to nefarious activities.”

 A Grand Ol’ Flag